JaapHinke/iottum/internal/MapsIndoors/instructions.md

 ### Save location types

-Download the attached `[iotspot-location-type.json](iotspot-location-type.json)` file in the working folder.
+Download the attached [iotspot-location-types.json](./iotspot-location-types.json) file in the working folder.

-### Download jq tool
+### Download `jq` tool

-To use the script, you will need the `jq` tool installed.
+To use the script, you will need the `jq` tool (a well-known JSON parser) installed.
 Download the lastest binary from: https://stedolan.github.io/jq/download/

 In the Terminal, write: